zhaoou/notes/ml/ml_intro.md

 * Confusion matrix: matrix of True Positives True Negatives False Positives and False negatives
 * Sensitivity(recall) = TP / (TP + FN)
 * Specificity(precision) = TP / (TP + FP)

-> gradient boosting is used for problems where structured data is available, whereas deep learning is used for perceptual problems such as image classification.
+* gradient boosting is a type of gradient loss, used for problems where structured data is available
+* deep learning is used for perceptual problems such as image classification

 # Supervised vs Unsupervised